 The truth is, this hourglass figure won't stick around.
 A blog post published in the American Board of Cosmetic Surgery (ABCS) states that waist training won't make any drastic changes to your body shape and any hourglass figure formed will be short-lived.

 Waist trainers may seem like a quick fix for shaping the mid-section, however, most of the weight loss you experience is superficial.
 “It’s actually water loss from extra perspiration,” says Casey Palazzo, certified Lagree Instructor, at The Studio (MDR).
-You might think more sweat means the body is working harder, but compression from the waist trainer has the opposite effect on your abdominal muscles (more on this later).
+You might think more sweat means the body is working harder, but compression from the waist trainer may have the opposite effect on your abdominal muscles (more on this later).

 Waist trainers might also promote a “crash-diet” approach to fitness, which is not only superficial but harmful to overall wellness.
 Some women report “feeling full all the time” when they wear waist trainers, says strength and fitness coach Nicolle Harwood-Nash of The Workout Digest.
 “In a way, you’re committing to a fake form of diet.
 This isn’t a good alternative to eating a healthy diet.”